chrisgrieser/nvim-rulebook/README.md

 ```

 ## Configuration
-The configuration is optional, the plugin works fine out of the box.
+The configuration is optional.
 You only need to add a config when you want to customize a source or add custom sources.

 ```lua
 require("rulebook").setup = ({